-I’m a Marketing Specialist at Aries.
-I’ve been with Aries for a little over six months now, and it has been great!
+In January 2019 I joined the Aries team as a Marketing Specialist.
 Prior to this, I was in a similar marketing position at a biotech company just down the street from the Aries office in Lawrence, MA.
 I worked there for four years, first as an intern for a year and a half before being hired full-time after I graduated with my Bachelor’s in business.
 I got my start there, but I wanted to switch up industries and I heard about a job here just down the street – it seemed like a really good fit so I made the leap!

-It really gave me a good start with basic marketing strategies, putting what I learned in school into practice.
-A big focus of my last role was email marketing, and I was their trade show coordinator, so I’ve brought those skills with me.
-I did write a little bit of content at my last job, but it was very, very technical material, so I almost always had to partner with a technical writer when it got heavy.
-Here at Aries, I’m able to grasp the material better on my own, so I’m able to produce more content for social media and our Aries blog.
-In my last position tracking marketing metrics was imperative, so I have carried those best practices over to this role.
-I like to track the performance of our programs and efforts, so I can establish a baseline to see what our normal numbers are, and then make strategic plans and goals about how we can make them more successful in the next year.
+My previous role gave me a good start with basic marketing strategies and campaign management.
+A big focus of my last role was email marketing, and I was their conference and webinar coordinator, so I’ve brought those skills with me.
+Also, tracking marketing metrics was imperative, so I have carried over those best practices into to this role.
+I like to track the performance of our programs and efforts, allowing me to establish a baseline and make strategic goals and plans about how we can make them more successful in the next year.

 How do you stay up-to-date with marketing trends?
 How about scholarly publishing trends?

 Marketing can be such a vague term.
 It has so many different branches to it, kind of like a giant umbrella.
-I am specifically interested in marketing communications–meaning I enjoy crafting a targeted message for a product or brand, and deciding the best avenues to channel or distribute that message.
-Think of all the ways you can push your brand or product–email marketing, social media, print collateral, third-party advertising, website, tradeshows and conferences, webinars, videos, etc. I subscribe to a couple of marketing newsletters like Neil Patel’s, Marketing Insider–I get about five of them a day.
+I am specifically interested in marketing communications–I enjoy crafting a targeted message for a product or brand, and exploring the best avenues and channels to distribute that message.
+I subscribe to a couple of marketing newsletters like Neil Patel’s, Marketing Insider–I get about five of them a day.
 I probably only read a couple a week, but I gravitate to blogs or articles on subjects or areas where I know I need improvement or lack knowledge/experience.

 As far as publishing goes, I read the Scholarly Kitchen as best I can!
 Sometimes it is a little over my head because I’m still new to the industry, but it gets easier overtime and my Aries colleagues have been a great help explaining the more complex topics and taking the time to answer my questions.
 I attended the 2019 SSP conference for the first time, as well as the Aries 2019 US Editorial Manager User Group Meeting, earlier this year and it was a great way to immerse myself in the industry!
 The chance to interact directly with our audience and industry experts helps me have a better understanding of what our users are talking about and what they need from us.